momoikich/Currency-Converter/README.md

 # Currency Converter

 ## Description

-The Currency Converter is a Python program that allows users to convert currency from one form to another using the latest exchange rates.
-It utilizes the ExchangeRate-API to fetch real-time exchange rates and performs currency conversion based on user input.
+The Currency Converter is a Python program designed to facilitate currency conversion using the latest exchange rates.
+It leverages the ExchangeRate-API to fetch real-time exchange rates and performs conversions based on user input.

 ## Features